Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### Binary Types (byte)
 #### Little bit about Computer Memory
 A computer stores data in its memory in binary(0's and 1's) format only.
 A bit(binary digit) is the smallest possible unit of data in a computer.
-A group of eight bits is known as a byte.
+Typically group of eight bits is known as a byte.
 Eg 10100101 this is a byte.
 A single byte represents numbers between 0(00000000) to 255(11111111), so 256(2^8) bits in total, similarly a Kilo Byte(KB) is 1024 bytes, a Mega Bytes(MB) is 1024 KB and so on.
-So to store Characters in a computer, Encoding schemes are used.
+A file is a sequence of these bytes, the size of a file is determined by the number of bytes in them.
+A programming language usually deals with two types of file, a Text file and Binary file.
+Text file contains characters data and Binary files contain binary data, example images, documents, executables, & compressed files, compiled programs, etc are binary files.
+Now to store characters in a computer, Encoding schemes are used.
 It is simply a way to represent Character(human readable data) in Binary format(computer readable), various schemes such as UTF-8 or UTF-16 are used.
-A Encoding scheme has to follow a Character Set(such as ASCII/ISO/UTF/Unicode), which is basically a table of unique numbers assigned to letters, numbers and symbols used in languages/keyboard.
-Alright, now you know where bytes are used.
+A Encoding scheme has to follow a Character Set(such as ASCII/ISO/UTF/Unicode), which is basically a table of unique numbers assigned to letters, numbers and symbols used in languages or on keyboards.

 #### **Two functions to convert string to bytes.**
 #### 1. bytes(source, encoding, errors) => bytes
 **Parameters**:</br>
   * *source* object: Any object.
-  * *encoding* str: Provide encoding if source is string.
+  * *encoding* str: Provide encoding for the source string.
-  * *errors* str: Way to handle errors, if the source is a string.
+  * *errors* str: Way to handle errors for source data.
 #####
 **Explanation**: This function creates a immutable object consisting of Unicode(character set containing all major languages characters) 0-256 characters.
 ```Python